redroboto/ecomm-store/README.md

 ## Credits/Acknowledgments

-Thank you to Pedro Tutorials on YT for the inspiration for this website.
+Thank you to PedroTech on YT for the inspiration for this website.